-But worst of all, The Vyxers said that more and more of the younger people in the countryside were starting to believe The Freeloaders and if this continued, The Pyx would eventually break through, like a herd of wild boars and arrive at the walls of Ppouc itself.
-And find a totally defenceless Ppouc.
+But worst of all, The Vyxers said that more and more of the younger people in the countryside were starting to believe The Freeloaders because of the accessible, anecdotal and emotive presentation of their speeches – and that if it continued, The Pyx would eventually break through, like a herd of wild boar and arrive at the walls of Ppouc itself; to find a totally defenceless population.
 It would be a massacre, because of all the lovely natural beliefs and teachings of the people of Ppouc.

 Finally, on his twenty-first birthday, the secret of the messages was revealed to Craig, as it was to everybody on their twenty-first birthday.
 Anybody aged over twenty could send a cloud message.
 Anybody, regardless of where they lived in Cloud.
 But the ones appearing over Ppouc were being censored by The Admyn, to protect the population from thoughts that were not as lovely and natural as their own.

 Suddenly remembering their parents’ knowing smiles, these new Cloudwriters usually laughed and wondered aloud, how they could have been so naive for so long.
-Some even switched to lovely names like Amber, Crystal, Blossom, Sky and Star before going off to write lots of lovely messages about all the lovely natural things that could keep The Pyx away.
+Some even switched to lovely names like Amber, Krishna, Blossom, Sky, Rain and Star before going off to write lots of lovely messages about all the lovely natural things that could keep The Pyx away.

 But Craig didn’t laugh.
 There really was something wrong.
 Something terribly wrong.

 In a moment of clarity, Craig’s mind raced.
-He realised that The Adymn must be removing the messages he had glimpsed over the years and that The Admyn must also be Freeloaders; because it was only messages questioning Freeloader philosophy that were disappearing.
-He realised, as he had suspected, that Hygyyd, Vyxymyn and the other Vyxers, lived in the countryside and were actually trying to warn the people of Ppouc about The Pyx.
-Worst of all, he realised that Yvy must be a Freeloader and Ppouc was run by a cult and the whole of the lovely natural philosophy of Ppouc was a dangerous lie!
+He realised that The Adymn must be removing the messages he had glimpsed over the years and that The Admyn must also be Freeloaders because it was only messages questioning Freeloader philosophy that were disappearing; which meant as he had suspected that The Vyxers lived in the countryside and were actually trying to warn the people of Ppouc about The Pyx; and worst of all he realised that Yvy must be a Freeloader and Ppouc was run by a cult and the whole of the lovely natural philosophy of Ppouc was a dangerous lie!

 Craig decided he had to do something.
 He may not be able to save Ppouc itself or even The Admyn from the ravages of The Pyx, but he might just be able to save what he now realised was a trusting, naive and child-like population that had been systematically fed dangerous ideological Freeloader misinformation for centuries – and starved from the truth that The Vyxers were trying to provide, because of the censorship imposed by The Admyn.

 Thus he embarked on the adventure of a lifetime.
 An adventure that would take him far away from the city of Ppouc to the furthest reaches of Cloud.
 An adventure in which he would actually meet Hygyyd, Vyxymym and the other Vyxers.
 An adventure in which after building his own eco-friendly city called Ecoppouc, he became known simply as, The Egan – achieving an almost mythical status himself – the irony of which was not lost on him.
-In time, people would come to write stories about his life; the most popular one being the narrative you are reading.
+In time, people would come to write stories about his life; the most popular one you are reading now.